 Mobile phones have made their presence felt in different walks of human life.
 Today's technically advanced mobile phones are capable of not only receiving and making phone calls, but can very conveniently store data, take pictures and connect to the internet.
 They have also become a powerful tool to conduct commercial and financial transactions.
 They are increasingly being used to make payments, such as at retail shops, public transport, paid parking areas and also to access the bank accounts via internet.
 In view of this the security and safety of mobile phones have become paramount to prevent unauthorized persons from conducting any unwarranted transactions through the phones.
 Conventional method of authentication remains mainly text based as it has been around for several decades and also because of ease of implementation.
-However, text based passwords suffer from various drawbacks such as they are easy to crack through dictionary attacks, brute force, shoulder surfing, social engineering etc. The "small dictionary" attack is so successful that in Klein's case study [1], about 25% of 14,000 passwords were cracked by a dictionary with only 3 million entries.
-Following the same method used by Van Oorschot and Thorpe [12], such a dictionary can be exhausted by a 3.2 GHz PentiumTM4 machine in only 0.22 second.
-Graphical passwords, which require a user to remember and repeat visual information, have been proposed to offer better resistance to dictionary attack.
-Psychological studies support the hypothesis that humans have a better capability to recognize and to recall visual images than alphanumeric strings [3], [4] and [5].
-If users are able to remember more complex graphical passwords (i.e., from a larger password space), an attacker has to build a bigger dictionary, thus spend more time or deploy more computational power to achieve the same success as for textual passwords.
-In this paper, we will demonstrate a graphical grid-based password scheme which will aim at providing a huge password space along with ease of use.
-We will also analyze its strength by examining the success of brute force technique.
-In this scheme we will try to make it easy for the user to remember and more complex for the attacker.
+However, text based passwords suffer from various drawbacks such as they are easy to crack through dictionary attacks, brute force, shoulder surfing, social engineering etc.

-Mohammad Qasim Rafiq Department of Computer Engineering, Aligarh Muslim University, Aligarh, India mqrafiq@hotmail.com
+Mohammad Qasim Rafiq Department of Computer Engineering, Aligarh Muslim University, Aligarh, India mohdqasim@zhcet.ac.in